QuineDot/rust-learning/src/dyn-trait-coercions.md

 }
 ```

-We'll cover the apparent exceptions (which are actually just supertype
+We'll cover some other apparent exceptions (which are actually just supertype
 coercions) [in an upcoming section.](./dyn-covariance.md#variance-in-nested-context)

 ## The `Sized` limitation